Stef-Gijsberts/interfere-synth/report.md

 components is in line with the way in which you implemented the system. --> Interfere consists of two parts: *interfere-core* and *interfere-vst*.

-The DAW is like a drug customer, asking audio data from its dealer, *interfere-vst*, which gets its audio from the supplier, *interfere-core*.
+The DAW is like a drug customer, getting audio data from its dealer, *interfere-vst*, which gets its audio from the supplier, *interfere-core*.

 The customer and supplier never meet.
 Instead, they